CodeMaxx/CodeMaxx.github.io/_posts/2017-12-13-project-ditch.md

 We got our heads back into postgres and determined to complete it.

 And we did end up completing the project.
-It was lengen...wait for it...dary.
+It was [lengen...wait for it...dary](https://www.youtube.com/watch?v=VCeblzSL4cE).
 Legendary!

 ## The Project Report

 All the engineering details are mentioned in the report.

 The report is in another post [here](../indexing-schemes/).

+The [code for this project](https://github.com/codemaxx/postgres) has been open-sourced on Github.

 <br>
 Do check out other [projects](../../projects), [my blog](../../blog) or [my write-ups](../../writeups) for various CTFs.